ManuFutureToday/mtconnect_part_detection/README.md

 | **Tool Transition Detection** | Compares queued values against predefined tool order information to detect start and end transitions.  |
 | **Start Transition**          | When a start transition is found, a new record is inserted into the MySQL database with the start time. |
 | **End Transition**            | When an end transition is detected, the corresponding database record is updated with the end time.    |

 ### Tool Order Management

-The tool order management system allows dynamic control over the sequences of tools used for each part.
-This flexibility is essential when tool paths change due to production updates.
+The tool order management system provides dynamic control over the sequences of tools used for each part.
+This is especially useful when tool paths change due to updates in the manufacturing process.

 #### Features
-- ✅ **Add New Tool Sequences**: Define and register tool orders associated with a specific part.
+- **Add New Tool Sequences**: Define and register new tool orders associated with specific parts.
-- 🔄 **Activate/Deactivate Sequences**: Enable or disable existing tool orders.
+- **Activate/Deactivate Sequences**: Toggle tool orders on or off as needed for different production scenarios.

-#### Implementation Details
+#### How It Works
-- Tool sequences are managed through a **Python-based Tool Order Registration Application**.
+- Tool sequences are managed via a **Python-based Tool Order Registration Application**.
-- When a sequence is added or modified, it is stored in the `tool_order` table in the database.
+- All sequences are stored in the `tool_order` table in the database.
-- The `is_active` field in the table determines whether the sequence is currently in use.
+- The `is_active` column in the table indicates whether a tool sequence is currently in use.

-#### Current Behavior
+#### 🔄 Tool Order Updates
-- The algorithm fetches tool order data **hourly** from the database.
+- **Current Behavior**: The algorithm polls the database **hourly** to retrieve the most recent active tool orders.

-#### Future Improvement
-- ⏱️ **Event-Based Refresh**: Instead of polling every hour, configure the algorithm to react to **database triggers** when the `tool_order` table is updated.
-This ensures:
+- **Planned Improvement**: Replace polling with **event-driven updates** by adding database triggers.
-  - Immediate adaptation to tool sequence changes
+  - Enables immediate response to tool sequence changes
-  - Reduced latency and improved tracking accuracy

 # Example of Grafana Dashboard